-The Stevens Group has been presenting the PR Masters Series Podcast for more than two years now.
+The Stevens Group has been presenting the PR Masters Series Podcast for two years now.
 This series is part of the ongoing partnership between The Stevens Group and CommPRO to bring to PR, digital/interactive and marketing communications agencies the wisdom of those who have reached the top of the PR profession.
-Today’s special guest is Robert L. Dilenschneider, Founder and Principal of The Dilenschneider Group.
+Today’s special guest is John D. (Jack) Bergen Managing Partner, The Bergen Partnership.

 About Our Guest

 Jack Bergen is an executive coach to leaders of public relations and public affairs firms.
 He also guides the development of managerial talent for firms seeking to enhance strategic growth or prepare for potential sale.
 He draws on a combination of corporate, agency and government leadership experiences.

 As a corporate executive, Jack served at Alcoa, Siemens, Westinghouse, CBS and GE.
 He led Alcoa’s Communications, Government Affairs and Human Resources operations.
 At Siemens, he directed US communications and global advertising.
 At Westinghouse and CBS Corporation, he was responsible for communications, government affairs and investor relations.
 In his first communications position, he was responsible for working with GE CEO Jack Welch to handle the communications for the integration of RCA, which was the largest corporate merger of that time.